Glossary

 Limewater – a solution of calcium hydroxide (Ca(OH)2) with water

-Liquor or pot liquor – the nutritious leftover water of boiled meat; pot liquor usually refers to leftover water from boiled greens.
+Liquor or pot liquor – the nutritious leftover water of boiled meat; pot liquor usually refers to leftover water from boiled greens and bacon in the same pot.

 Loaf-sugar – sugar sold in a hard block, which has to be broken and then pounded into sugar granules.